Which Of The Following Is Not Component Of Attitudes

 The cognitive component is the intellectual aspect of an attitude.
 It's built upon what we know or think we know about the attitude object.
 This can include:

 • Facts: Verifiable information about the attitude object.
-For example, "Smoking cigarettes increases the risk of lung cancer."
+As an example, "Smoking cigarettes increases the risk of lung cancer."

 • Opinions: Judgments and evaluations about the attitude object.
-For example, "I believe that electric cars are better for the environment."
+To give you an idea, "I believe that electric cars are better for the environment."

 • Beliefs: Convictions about the characteristics or attributes of the attitude object.
-For example, "I believe that higher education leads to better career opportunities."
+To give you an idea, "I believe that higher education leads to better career opportunities."

 • Knowledge: Accumulated information and understanding about the attitude object.
-For example, "I know that recycling helps conserve natural resources."
+Here's one way to look at it: "I know that recycling helps conserve natural resources."

 The cognitive component can be formed through: